sunpy/ndcube/docs/1_to_2_transition_guide.rst

 The value of a coordinate at the location along the dropped axis at which the `~ndcube.NDCube` was sliced can be retained.

-As discussed above the ``ndcube`` 2.0 package aims to be a framework for data with an APE 14 compliant World Coordinate System object.
+As discussed above, the ``ndcube`` 2.0 package aims to be a framework for data with an APE-14-compliant World Coordinate System object.
 This large refactor and associated API changes means that if you are familiar with ``ndcube`` 1.x there is a lot which will be different.
 This section aims to cover the main points, if you notice anything we have forgotten please `open an issue <https://github.com/sunpy/ndcube/issues/new/choose>`__.